 The following factors may raise a person’s risk of developing stomach cancer:

 Age.
 Stomach cancer occurs most commonly in people older than 55.
 Most people diagnosed with stomach cancer are in their 60s and 70s.

 Gender.
 Men have twice the risk of developing stomach cancer, compared with women.

 Family history/genetics.
-People who have a a parent, child, or sibling who has had stomach cancer are at increased risk.
+People who have a parent, child, or sibling who has had stomach cancer are at increased risk.
 In addition, certain inherited genetic disorders, such as hereditary diffuse gastric cancer, hereditary non-polyposis colorectal cancer (HNPCC or Lynch syndrome), and familial adenomatous polyposis (FAP) may increase the risk of stomach cancer.
 Learn more about genetics and cancer.

 Diet.
 Eating a diet high in salt has been linked to an increased risk of stomach cancer.
 This includes foods preserved by drying, smoking, salting, or pickling and foods high in added salt.
 Eating fresh fruits and vegetables may help lower the risk.

 Previous surgery or health conditions.
-People who have had stomach surgery or have one of the following conditions have a higher risk of stomach cancer: pernicious anemia, which is a severe decrease in red blood cells that occurs when the body does not have enough B12, which is usually due to the stomach’s inability to properly absorb the vitamin) or achlorhydria (the absence of hydrochloric acid in the gastric juices, which help digest food.
+People who have had stomach surgery or have one of the following conditions have a higher risk of stomach cancer: pernicious anemia, which is a severe decrease in red blood cells that occurs when the body does not have enough B12, which is usually because the stomach’s is not able to properly absorb the vitamin) or achlorhydria (a lack of hydrochloric acid in the gastric juices, which help digest food.

 Occupational exposure.
 Exposure to certain dusts and fumes may increase the risk of developing stomach cancer.

 Obesity.
 Excess body weight increases a man’s risk of developing stomach cancer.
 It is not clear whether obesity increases a woman’s risk of stomach cancer.